 Q. What can consumers do to lower their risks with NSAIDs?

 A. Tell your doctor about your complete medical history, including any history of cardiovascular disease or stomach ulcers.
 This will help you and your doctor weigh the risks and benefits.
-You can also ask your doctor what you can do to lesson the chance for stomach irritation such as taking medication with a meal.
+You can also ask your doctor what you can do to lessen the chance for stomach irritation such as taking medication with a meal.
 Also, ask what steps you can take to lower the risk of cardiovascular disease and report medication side effects to your doctor.
 Whether you're taking a prescription NSAID or an OTC NSAID, following directions is important.
-Available scientific data don't suggest an increased risk of serious cardiovascular events for short-term, low-dose use of OTC NSAIDs.
-But be aware that the OTC labeling states that if you take an NSAID for longer than 10 days, you should see your doctor.
+Available scientific data don't suggest an increased risk of serious cardiovascular events for short-term, low-dose use of OTC NSAIDs, but it is not known if that is because there is no risk or because there are many challenges when trying to study the use of OTC NSAIDs.
+Be aware that the OTC labeling states that if you take an NSAID for longer than 10 days, you should see your doctor.
 The lowest effective dose should be used for the shortest time.